 Webinar Series for Primary Progressive Aphasia

 The webinar series is possible because of a generous sponsorship by Kathi and Peter Arnow, the family of Larry Albert, who battled PPA until 2011.
-Larry Albert was born in The Bronx, New York in 1925.
-While in the U.S. Navy in 1950, he married the love of his life, Joan Jacober, and, over the years, became the proud father of three, grandfather of six and great grandfather of two (and growing)!
-After graduating from the University of North Carolina at Chapel Hill, Larry went to NYU Dental School and had an orthodontic practice in Hartsdale, NY.
-He was extremely active in various professional organizations and activities.
+Larry Albert was born in The Bronx, New York, in 1925.
+While in the U.S. Navy in 1950, he married the love of his life, Joan Jacober.
+Over the years, became the proud father of three, grandfather of six and great grandfather of two.
+After graduating from the University of North Carolina at Chapel Hill, Larry went to NYU Dental School and had an orthodontic practice in Hartsdale, New York.
+He was active in various professional organizations and activities.
 His true passion, after his family, was music.
 He was an avid and talented amateur violist and played in various chamber music groups throughout most of his life.
-He loved tennis, skiing, hiking, playing music with his grandchildren, and the occasional practical joke.
-He was a wicked punster and thrived on political “discussions” which often turned into rather loud arguments.
+He loved tennis, skiing, hiking, playing music with his grandchildren and the occasional practical joke.
+He was a wicked punster and thrived on political “discussions,” which often turned into rather loud arguments.
 Larry was a man of great intellect.
 He didn’t talk much about his feelings, but there was never a question of how he really felt.